Nakkiservo/slackwiener_backend/README.md

 # SLACKWIENER BACKEND

 Slackwiener is the Nakkiservo slack backend utility server thingy thing.
 Yeah dog.
+Also, it currently does nothing until Pelend fixes some serious bussiness.

 ## Building